MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/work-outlook-addin.md

 For more information, see [Use add-ins in Outlook on the web](https://support.office.com/article/using-add-ins-in-outlook-on-the-web-8f2ce816-5df4-44a5-958c-f7f9d6dabdce?ns=OLWAO365B&version=16).

-## <a name="work-with-contacts-and-documents-using-the-contact-insights-add-in"></a>Work with contacts and documents using the Contact Insights add-in
+## Work with contacts and documents using the Contact Insights add-in

 Let's say that you get an email from a customer that wants to get a quote on some items.
 Directly in Outlook, you open the [!INCLUDE[prod_short](includes/prod_short.md)] add-in, which recognises the sender as a customer, and opens the customer card for that company.
 From this dashboard, you see overview information for the customer, and drill down for more detail on specific documents.
 You can also dig into the sales history for the customer.
 If it's a new contact, you can create them as a new customer in [!INCLUDE[prod_short](includes/prod_short.md)] without leaving Outlook.